3 Days in Lisbon: A Perfect Itinerary for First Timers

 It’s owned by a woman whose family has been in the fishing industry for generations, and she does the work to ensure her product is sustainable, from the fish to the cans.

 We tried a bunch, and really, really liked the bacalhau (that’s cod) in garlic and olive oil.
 It was the least “fishy” option if you’re not a huge fan of fish flavors.

-You can either get some to enjoy at the small restaurant, or pick up some cans to enjoy later.
+You can either enjoy it at the small restaurant, or pick up some cans to try later.
 They also make great souvenirs to bring home for friends and family.

 On our return trip to Lisbon a few months after our first visit, we came back and bought about seven cans to bring home to friends, all of whom absolutely loved them (and some even ordered their own to ship all the way to the United States).